wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 * *DockYard leads projects from ideas to user-friendly products that are built by cutting edge technologies and methodologies.
 As a team, we put clients' business goals in the forefront through the collaborative expertise of our designers and developers.*
 * *DockYard helps business owners create web apps with the combined power of Ember and great design.*
 * *We're a team of software designers and engineers deeply invested in producing the best solution to a challenge, rather than just the one that works.*
 * *We do a lot of research before we start designing, so our projects are thought through.
-Designers have a lot of say in what we actually build, compared to other shops, so it makes the work more meaningful. (when telling other designers about my work.
-Sort of related to pitching because those people influence purchasing decisions in their area of expertise)*
+Designers have a lot of say in what we actually build, compared to other shops, so it makes the work more meaningful.*

 Some of these go beyond the scope of a "pitch" but I think the message is clear: this is not an easy assignment.
 The common theme is the focus on our expertise, which is a good angle.
 Expertise has been what defines DockYard.